mongoose-os-libs/ili9341-spi/README.md

 #### mos.yml

-The driver uses Mongoose OS native SPI driver.
+The driver uses the Mongoose native SPI driver.
 It is configured by setting up the `MOSI`, `MISO`, `SCLK` pins and assinging one of the three available `CS` positions, in this example (which was taken from the Huzzah32 ESP32 microcontroller), we are going to use `CS0`: